-- (ii) is a nonaccredited provider or tutor and has informed the child's parents or legal guardian in writing at the time of enrollment that the provider is not accredited and is not seeking accreditation; - (c) is not a home school as referred to in 20-5-109; - (d) administers a nationally recognized normative assessment test or criterion reference test and makes the results available to the child's parents or legal guardian; - (e) satisfies the health and safety requirements prescribed by law for private schools in this state; and - (f) qualifies for an exemption from compulsory enrollment under 20-5-102(2)(e) and 20-5-109. - (6) "Student scholarship organization" means a charitable organization in this state that: - (a) is exempt from federal income taxation under section 501(c)(3) of the Internal Revenue Code, 26 U.S.C.
+- (b) (i) is accredited, has applied for accreditation, or is provisionally accredited by a state, regional, or national accreditation organization; or - 28 (ii) is a nonaccredited provider or tutor and has informed the child's parents or legal guardian in writing 29 at the time of enrollment that the provider is not accredited and is not seeking accreditation; - (c) is not a home school as referred to in 20-5-102(2)(e);

+(d) administers a nationally recognized standardized assessment test or criterion-referenced test and makes the results available to the child's parents or legal guardian;

+- (e) satisfies the health and safety requirements prescribed by law for private schools in this state; and - 4 (f) qualifies for an exemption from compulsory enrollment under 20-5-102(2)(e) and 20-5-109. - (11) "Student scholarship organization" means a charitable organization in this state that: - 6 (a) is exempt from federal income taxation under section 501(c)(3) of the Internal Revenue Code, 26 7 U.S.C.
 501(c)(3); - (b) allocates not less than 90% of its annual revenue for scholarships to allow students to enroll with any qualified education provider; and - (c) provides educational scholarships to eligible students without limiting student access to only one education provider.

+- NEW SECTION.
 Section 3.
 Requirements for educational improvement organization.
-(1) An educational improvement organization:

-- (a) shall obligate at least 90% of its annual revenue for grants to eligible public schools.
-For the purpose of this calculation: - (i) the cost of the annual fiscal review provided for in [section 4(1)(b)] may be paid out of the total contributions before calculation of the 90% minimum obligation amount; and - (ii) all contributions subject to the 90% minimum obligation amount that are received in 1 calendar year must be paid out in grants within the 3 calendar years following the contribution. - (b) may not restrict or reserve grants for use at a particular eligible public school or any particular public school district; - (c) shall provide grants only to eligible public schools; - (d) may not provide a grant to an eligible public school that exceeds 25% of annual contributions to the organization; - (e) shall maintain separate accounts for grant funds and operating funds;

-- (f) may transfer funds to another educational improvement organization; - (g) shall maintain an application process under which grant applications are accepted, reviewed, approved, and denied; and - (h) shall comply with reporting requirements in accordance with [section 4]. - (2) An organization that fails to satisfy the conditions of this section is subject to termination as provided in [section 12].
+(1) An educational improvement organization: - (a) shall obligate at least 90% of its annual innovative education donations for grants to eligible public schools and for scholarships on behalf of public high school students.
+For the purpose of this calculation: - (i) the cost of the annual fiscal review provided for in [section 4(1)(b)] may be paid out of the total innovative education donations before calculation of the 90% minimum obligation amount; and - (ii) all innovative education donations subject to the 90% minimum obligation amount that are received in 1 calendar year must be paid out in grants within the 3 calendar years following the donation. - (b) shall provide innovative education grants only to eligible public schools; - (c) shall maintain separate accounts for innovative education grant funds and operating funds; - (d) may transfer innovative education funds to another educational improvement organization; - (e) shall maintain an application process under which innovative education grant applications are accepted, reviewed, approved, and denied; and - (f) shall comply with reporting requirements in accordance with [section 4]. - (2) Subject to the requirements of [section 4] and this section, a public school foundation may operate as an educational improvement organization, in addition to operating as a public school foundation. - (3) An organization that fails to satisfy the conditions of this section is subject to termination as providedin [section 12].

+NEW SECTION.
 Section 4.
 Reporting requirements for educational improvement organizations.

-(1) Each educational improvement organization shall:
+3 (1) Each educational improvement organization shall: